pixbi/duplo/README.md

 If "cabal" sounds more familiar:

 1. `cabal install alex`.
-This must run globally.
+This must be run globally.
 2. `cabal install duplo`.
 This can be run in a sandbox.